braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::info[**Existence of Geometric Validity amidst Causal Violation demonstrated by the Disjoint Reflexive Model**]

 There exists a graph model $G_B$, defined as the disjoint union of a valid 3-cycle and an isolated self-loop, which satisfies the constructive criteria of Axiom 2 [(§2.3.1)](#2.3.1) regarding the form of geometric quanta, but violates Axiom 1.
-The violation arises from the presence of the self-loop, which breaches the Irreflexivity constrain
+The violation arises from the presence of the self-loop, which breaches the Irreflexivity constraint.

 ### 2.5.3.1 Proof: Verification of Case B {#2.5.3.1}